jameskelly33/milestone-project-1/testing.md

 1. Hero Image
     * Check Hero Image loads quickly and is displayed clearly.
-    * Check Heading a re clear and easy to read.
+    * Check Headings are clear and easy to read.
     * Hover over button to check hover effect works
     * Click book a session button to check it successfully takes the user to the contact page.
     * Check that headings are centred and the sub-heading and buttons are arranged beneath the central logo of the hero-image on mobile screens.